johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab8.md

 * 10 points of extra credit by making the links be accesable via a short url (like how bitly.com works)
     * Where I can go to http://yoursite.com/asdfqm23 where 'asdfqm23' is a uniq short code and it redirects me to the link that was submitted.
 * 20 points of extra credit if you create a voting system like Reddit, where users can up or down vote a link.
 From the index page.
-* 100 points of extra credit if this is done behind a login and a user can only vote up or down on each link.
+* 100 points of extra credit if voting can only happen if a user is logged in and users only get one vote per link.

 ##Turn in instructions